 On Sunday 24th March 2019, Yarra Junction will come alive with festive colour, sustainability initiatives, and multicultural performances, Ecotopia will bring the community together for another wonderful celebration of who we are and what we contribute to benefit our environment.

-There will be lots of environmentally friendly stalls, healthy and delicious food, kids activities and performances on stage all day, the area includes Bens Shed and Upper Yarra Museum.
-This FREE festival is generously sponsored by Yarra Ranges Council and Victorian Multicultural Commission.
+There will be lots of environmentally friendly stalls, healthy and delicious food, kids activities and performances on stage all day, the area includes Bens Shed and we are presenting ‘Old Ways’ section of Ecotopia behind the Upper Yarra Museum.
+This FREE festival is generously sponsored by Yarra Ranges Council, Upper Yarra Community Enterprise, Cire Services and Victorian Multicultural Commission.
 We are so grateful for our sponsorship enabling us to provide this entertainment and connection opportunity FREE.